plutomi/plutomi/README.md

   - To setup AWS with SSO, you can check [this tutorial](https://docs.sst.dev/setting-up-aws#create-a-management-account)

-- `yarn deploy:dev/stage/prod` - Deploy to the specified environment.
-TODO: Remove cdk.context.json and make sure that docker is running if deploying locally.
+- `yarn deploy:dev/stage/prod` - Deploy to the specified environment

 <a name="language-tooling-infra"></a>